ElektraInitiative/libelektra/src/plugins/glob/README.md

 They do not have the same expressive power, but are easier to use.
 The semantics are more suitable to match path names:

--  `*` matches with any key name of just one hierarchy.
+-  `*` matches any key name of just one hierarchy.
 This means it complies with any character except slash or null.
 -  `?` satisfies single characters with the same exclusions.
 -  Additionally, there are ranges and character classes.
 They can also be inverted.